AaronGoodrum/saasAppProject/README.md

 The following command will reset your current branch to whichever branch you specify after the "/".
 You can put any other branch name in there, but in this example, your code would end up matching whatever was most recently pushed to the master branch:

     git reset --hard origin/master

+## Git Master and Heroku

+    git checkout master
+    git branch
+    git merge contact_form
+    git push origin master

+## We need to merge our code from the contact_form branch into our master branch first.
+    git push heroku master
+    heroku run rails db:migrate
+## /saasapp/db/schema.rb
+## If any Change happen to the schema for the contact_form need to update the heroku db
+    heroku run rails db:migrate